Vico1993/mailerLite/README.md

 - Move the app folder into your local machine, in the directory of your MAMP / WAMP / LAMP.

-- Import the database, with the dump into this diretory.
+- Import the database, with the dump into this directory.

-- You will need to configure the .env file with your MySql environement
+- You will need to configure the .env file with your MySql environment.

 - Like they said here : https://www.slimframework.com/docs/v3/tutorial/first-app.html ( PART Run Your Application With Apache or nginx ).
-- You will have to config your Apache or Nginx to accepte URL Rewriting.
+- You will have to config your Apache or Nginx to accept URL Rewriting.

-- And if it's not woking, please send me an [email](mailto:victor.piolin@gmail.com)
+- And if it's not working, please send me an [email](mailto:victor.piolin@gmail.com)

 # Last Word

-Hope this repository can help you to find something.
+Hope this repository can help you.

-## TODO :
-    - Documentation of the API ( PARTIAL : NEED TO DO CSS )